nateranda/archbox/README.md

 	grub-mkconfig -o /boot/grub/grub.cfg

-## rEFInd (UNFINISHED)
+## rEFInd
-Some people prefer installing rEFInd instead of GRUB for UEFI machines.
-First, mount your EFI partition:
+I prefer installing rEFInd instead of GRUB for UEFI machines, as it offers mouse support.
+Install with:

-	mount /dev/sdXY /boot

-Then, install with:

-	pacman -S refind-efi efibootmgr
+	pacman -S refind
-	refind-install --usedefault /dev/sdXY --alldrivers
+	refind-install
-	mkrlconf

-If you're dual-booting, use the EFI partition from your existing Windows install.
-If not, just use the EFI partition you made when formatting your disk.

-Finally, delete any lines pertaining to archiso in `/boot/EFI/`.
+Then, replace the UUID of `/boot/refind-linux.conf` and `/boot/EFI/refind/refind.conf` with your EFI partition.

 ## Users & Sudo
 Create a user with `sudo` perms with: